kenoi1/website/content/blogs/2025-08-23/index.md

 I created a dialogue menu to accept a VM name, installation media, storage, allocated RAM, and CPUs. libosinfo will attempt to identify the file and return a OS short-ID (ex: fedora40, ubuntu24.04, etc), otherwise users will need to select one from the displayed list.

 Through the OS ID, libosinfo can provide certain specifications needed in the libvirt domain XML.
-Karton then fills in the rest, generating a UUID, a MAC address, and configuring devices and ports.
+Karton then fills in the rest, generating a UUID, a MAC address to configure a virtual network, and sets up display, audio, and storage devices.
 The XML file is assembled through QDomDocument and passed into a libvirt call that verifies it before adding the VM.

 VM information in Karton is parsed explicitly from the saved libvirt XML file found in the libvirt QEMU folder.